WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - _Service Catalog_ **can be useful for Tags governance (making sure that resources have tags associated)**.

 * can have **triggers** for different events like product deployment etc. **Lambda trigger for product deployments IS NOT AVAILABLE!**

+- there is a hierarchy, _Portfolio_ contains many _Products_ which are just _CloudFormation_ templates.

 #### Constraints